jatkin-wasti/python_SQL_movies/README.md

 ```
 ## Iteration 2
+### This increment uses actual SQL statements to meet the acceptance criteria
 - Creating a method to create a table with the appropriate column names and data types
 ```
 # Method to create the table in the database from the csv file information